Community Educational Engagement

 Since 1984, the Community Educational Engagement Program has been a link between the Exploratorium and community-based organizations that work with underserved children, teens, and their families.

 The program offers Exploratorium exhibit-based educational activities via ongoing partnerships with these organizations.
-Community Outreach Program staff go out to neighborhood programs on a regular basis, as well as inviting participants to the Exploratorium for special field trips and, in some cases, extended study.
+Community Educational Engagement staff go out to neighborhood programs on a regular basis, as well as inviting participants to the Exploratorium for special field trips and, in some cases, extended study.
 We also provide a variety of resources to some of these organizations, including free educational materials, professional in-service workshops for staff, and access to other Exploratorium resources.

 - AIM High

 - First Graduate

 - Boys and Girls Clubs of San Francisco

 Members of SHPE generously volunteer with us from time to time, assisting us with Family Science Nights and translating for Spanish-speaking families.